 The number of Loft Legs you will need depends on the type of loft boards you are using, the distance between your ceiling joists and the area you wish to cover.
 Answer the simple questions below to calculate how many legs you will need.

-Loft Raiser Fitting Instructions
+Raised Loft Floor Fitting Instructions

 Loft Leg recommend the following screws: